Read + Write + Report

 Links to Blog Action Day Info

 Blog Action Day is only a month away (October 15, 2012)!
-If you're thinking of participating, you'll probably want to visit the Blog Action Day site and register soon.
+If you're thinking of participating, you'll probably want to visit the Blog Action Day site and setup a blog if you haven't already (check www.theblogstarter.com for a walk-through).

 I've been so busy with my freelance writing lately that I have to apologize for getting so far behind on my blogging.
 It seems I hardly ever post anymore.
 My other writing seems to take up all my time.
 Well, hopefully, I'll be able to write a post for Blog Action Day, as well as other posts every now and then -- ideally, a little more often than I have been lately!
 But, we'll have to see how things go.
 With my crazy writing schedule, I really can't promise anything.